 Important Note: ExpressPCB is not affiliated with Robot Room or Copper Connection.
 The use of their trademark is for descriptive purposes.

 Older ExpressPCB files (circa 2003 or earlier) need to be opened in one of those compatible versions of ExpressPCB, and then saved to update the file format.
-Be careful not to use a version newer than 7.0.2, in case the file format changes again.
-Before updating the file format, make a backup of all of your files and retain your ExpressPCB software installer, in case you need it again.
+You may not be able to use versions newer than 7.0.2 (available until May 2015), because ExpressPCB added a license agreement with restrictions.

 To read ExpressPCB files in Copper Connection, first download and install the Copper Connection software.
 Then, open your Express PCB files in Copper Connection as you would any other file: